seanox/aspect-js-tutorial/README.md

 ## Step 08 Login, the first module

-## Step 09 Login, we work object binding, validation and synchronization of model and markup
+## Step 09 Login, about Model View Controller and validation

 ## Step 10 Authorization and user session